CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/SYS.4.4 General IoT device.txt

 It should be clarified whether IoT devices may be operated in the envisaged operating environment (protection requirements of other systems, data protection).
 IoT devices SHOULD be protected from theft, destruction and manipulation in the environment of use.

-It should be clarified if an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
+It should be clarified whether an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
 If necessary, complementary infrastructure measures SHOULD be implemented.

 When operating IoT devices with batteries, the regular function test and replacement of the batteries SHOULD be regulated.

 IoT devices SHOULD be protected against dust and dirt according to their intended use and intended location.

-#### SYS.4.4.A22 System Monitoring (A)The IoT devices SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the IoT devices and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.
+#### SYS.4.4.A22 System Monitoring (A)
+The IoT devices SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the IoT devices and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.
 If high availability of IoT devices is required, check if the devices used meet this requirement or if additional measures are required, such as setting up a cluster or purchasing standby devices.

 #### SYS.4.4.A23 Auditing IoT Devices (CIA)